Banking and Consumer Finance

 - Graduates of the Finance major are prepared to pursue careers as: financial analysts, stockbrokers, investment bankers, financial planners, research analysts, financial managers and bankers.

-- For students who wish to continue their education, Coastal Carolina University offers a Master of Business Administration (MBA) degree, which provides instruction in accounting, finance, economics, management and marketing.
+- For students who wish to continue their education, Coastal Carolina University offers the Master of Business Administration (MBA) degree, which provides instruction in accounting, finance, economics, management and marketing.

 Areas of Study: